tattali/FullCalendarBundle/doc/doctrine-crud.md

     // ...
 }
 ```
-the calendar template with a link to the entity creation form:
+the calendar template with a link to the `booking_new` form:
 ```twig
 {% extends 'base.html.twig' %}